dlumian/PythonBasics/README.md

       cd path/to/directory  # Change directory
       mkdir new_directory   # Create a new directory
       ```
-    - **NOTE:** Many CLIs exist and may vary for many reasons including operating system.
-Be sure to find the correct instructions for your workspace.
+    <span style="color:red"> - **NOTE:** Many CLIs exist and may vary for many reasons including operating system.
+Be sure to find the correct instructions for your workspace.</span>

+- **SQL:**
+  - A relational database querying language that's efficient for data analysis and manipulation
+  - Data scientists must often collect data from databases such as SQL for analysis

 ---